BNaledi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 3-Count the number of directories in the PATH.
 Task 4-List environment variables.
 Task 5-List all local variables,environment variables,and functions.
+Task 6-Create a new local variable,given name and value.